-Ever wonder how to get those perfect straight edges on your knitting or wished you could get rid of that annoying uneven join in the round?
-This list of 5 knitting tips and hacks explains how to solve these problems and more!
+Ever wondered how to achieve perfect straight edges or wished you could get rid of that uneven join in the round?
+This list of five knitting tips and hacks explains how to solve these problems and more!

 Let’s Get Learning